KonuTech/machine-learning-zoomcamp-capstone-02/README.md

 In summary, the cluster consists of two services.
 One is responsible for serving a model, while the other handles traffic maintenance.
 The latter is referred to as a LoadBalancer, which acts as a gateway for requests sent to the cluster.
 Requests are registered and forwarded thanks to port forwarding between architectural components.

-The following video shows how the project works in a humorous way:
+The following video shows how the project works in a humorous way (click the image below to start short youtube video):
 [![Video Title](https://i.ytimg.com/vi/tWwCK95X6go/hq720.jpg?sqp=-oaymwEcCNAFEJQDSFXyq4qpAw4IARUAAIhCGAFwAcABBg==&rs=AOn4CLBndyO3_OWhyfNPMm7hMGzV7jX2fw)](https://youtu.be/tWwCK95X6go?si=LPqjv3k_NyPgqaAq)

 *Image from Silicon Valley TV show, created by Mike Judge, John Altschuler, and Dave Krinsky.*

 ## Dataset